YoussefNasser1911/YoussefNasser1911/README.md

 ---

 ### ✍️ Dev Quote
 > *"First, solve the problem.
 Then, write the code."* — John Johnson

+**Classic Dev Quote**
+> *"There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors."*
+— Phil Karlton (with a developer twist)